Tropicália: Influence

 Throughout the 1940s until her death in 1955, the singer and actress Carmen Miranda made Hollywood musicals and performed live.
 Before first appearing on Broadway in 1939, she had a successful career in Brazil throughout the 1930s and was known as the "Queen of Samba".
 Yet after she gained international success in the United States, many Brazilians regarded her elaborate costume and performance as a caricature of Brazilian culture.
 In Caetano Veloso's 1968 song "Tropicália", the musician references Carmen Miranda whose vulgar iconography were an inspiration.
 Caetano Veloso has said Carmen Miranda was a "culturally repulsive object" for his generation.
 Scholar Christopher Dunn says that by embracing Carmen, Veloso treats her as "an allegory of Brazilian culture and its reception abroad".

-Many Tropicalistas have maintained a presence in Brazilian popular culture, specifically through MPB (Brazilian pop music).
+Many tropicalistas have maintained a presence in Brazilian popular culture, specifically through MPB (Brazilian pop music).
 Gilberto Gil and Caetano Veloso are both respectively popular nationally and around the globe.
-Tom Zé, a Tropicalista who had largely faded into obscurity at the end of the movement, saw a resurgence of critical and commercial interest in the 1990s.
+Tom Zé, a tropicalista who had largely faded into obscurity at the end of the movement, saw a resurgence of critical and commercial interest in the 1990s.

-Tropicalismo has been cited as an influence by rock musicians such as David Byrne, Beck, The Bird and the Bee, Arto Lindsay, Devendra Banhart, El Guincho, Of Montreal, and Nelly Furtado.
+Tropicalismo has been cited as an influence by rock musicians such as David Byrne, Beck, the Bird and the Bee, Arto Lindsay, Devendra Banhart, El Guincho, Of Montreal, and Nelly Furtado.
 In 1998, Beck released Mutations, the title of which is a tribute to Os Mutantes.
 Its hit single, "Tropicalia", reached number 21 on the Billboard Modern Rock singles chart.

 Tropicália has morphed not only the Brazilian music scene itself but, the way Brazilian music is viewed.
-Tropicália expanded what Brazilians view as properly “authentic” and since the 90's broadened the way international audiences experienced and understood Brazilian music.
+Tropicália expanded what Brazilians view as properly “authentic” and since the '90s broadened the way international audiences experienced and understood Brazilian music.
 Tropicália created a new precedent for artistic hybridization allowing for a diversity of sounds and styles in those who were inspired by the movement.

-In 2021, scientists named a species of Brazilian tree frog Scinax tropicalia after this movement.
+In 2021, scientists named a species of Brazilian tree frog, Scinax tropicalia after this movement.